Jaypastagia/Exceptionaire-MEAN/README.md

 # Exceptionaire-MEAN

-Steps to clone run the application
+Steps to clone and run the application

 1) Download zip or clone the repo.
 2) Setup database